dmadison/Xbox360ControllerLEDs/README.md

 The animation timing uses the built-in Arduino `millis` function as a timer and does not require a dedicated ISR.
 The library's main `run` function can be called either in `loop()` or as part of another interrupt.
 Updates should be performed at least every 100 ms while a non-static animation is running.

+See [this post](https://www.partsnotincluded.com/reverse-engineering/xbox-360-controller-led-animations/) on Parts Not Included for a list of the available animations.

 ## Getting Started

 Download the library [here](../../archive/master.zip) and follow [the instructions on the Arduino website](https://www.arduino.cc/en/guide/libraries#toc4) for installing a library from a .zip file.
 You can also install the library via the [libraries manager](https://www.arduino.cc/en/guide/libraries#toc3) of the Arduino IDE.